shaziney/shaziney.github.io/essays/ui_frameworks.md

 ## Header

 While Semantic UI may be a great framework to use to make web design easy, it also has its own limitations.
+For instance, size classes in Semantic UI make it a little less complicated for one to set image sizes in a uniform manner, but what if you want to use a size that is not quite *big* or *large* and is instead something in between?
+In such cases, one would be left to set the image size more manually with raw HTML/CSS.
+In truth; however, I found that size variation classes can be marginally adjusted by adding *-er* to a size variation class.
+For example, *large* can be *larger*, essentially making large images slightly larger than they would be if set to *large*.
+Unfortunately, tweaks or pre-made applications like this are not exactly made available for all elements or variations across the board in Semantic UI.
+Thus, Semantic UI may f